gajaharan/supermarket/README.md

 * Add Fixtures and helper functions to reduce the duplicate creation of items and discount that are common between test classes

-* Covert some class test to parameterized test like BasketTest.
+* Covert some class test to parameterized test like CheckoutTest.

-* Added klint and detekt tool for static code analysis.
+* Add klint and detekt tool for static code analysis.
 Improving Kotlin code base. https://github.com/detekt/detekt